 *I wish I could relate to you just how long it has taken me to get to this place, how much “chipping away” at sin and hardheartedness God had to do to bring me here.
 When I first became a christian I lost my very best friend because she was gay and I didn’t know how to relate to her any longer.
 Later, I would go on to shut members of my family out of my life and my children’s lives for the same reason.
 Never in a million years would I have thought I’d be sitting here at my computer, writing what I’m about to write.
 Thank God for His mercy, His love and His exceeding patience….

-And how about those commandments found in the New Testament?
+People often like to say “you can’t pick and choose what to follow in the bible.”
+And yet, we all do it.
 Are women staying silent in church (1 Corinthians 14:34)?
 Refusing to wear jewelry or braid their hair (1 Peter 3:3)?
 Covering their heads during prayer (1 Corinthians 11)?
 Are we cutting out our eyes if we lust (Matthew 5:29)?
 I know what you’re thinking right now.
 You’re thinking “well, that’s because….” and that is my point.
 The bible very specifically tells us to do these things, and we don’t “because…” We all – every single one of us – choose which commandments to follow based on our understanding of the bible, and of God.